lawrenceevalyn/Olli-game/README.md

 * add lengthier room descriptions for the first time a room is entered

 ## Development Log

+### September 15, 2017

+Refactoring is so east and fun! :O!!

 ### September 14, 2017